-‘Entitled’ American student sparks backlash for complaining about studying in Florence
+‘Entitled’ American student sparks backlash for ‘despising’ every moment she studied abroad in Florence

 An American student who studied in Florence has sparked a debate after sharing in an essay that she “grew to despise” the Italian city during her time abroad.